MichaelViuff/SDJ2/03 Observer Pattern/README.md

 ### 3.4.3

-Implement a `Referee` class a listener.
+Create a class `Referee`.
 He should react to rough tackles - print out something like “Referee gives Old Boys a yellow card for a rough tackle”.

 <blockquote>
 <details>